gavinyork/zephyr3d/doc/markdown/scene.scene.raycast.md

 ## Scene.raycast() method

-Cast a ray into the scene to get the closest object hit by the ray
+Casts a ray into the scene and returns the closest intersection, if any.

 **Signature:**